The Park People

 Mackenzie Sanders, Development Manager (she/her/hers)

 Mackenzie Sanders was born and raised in Tucson, Arizona and received her undergraduate degree in English with a double minor in Spanish and Law from the University of Arizona.
 She received her Master of Fine Arts in Creative Writing from Sarah Lawrence College, where her thesis focused on loss and landscape.
 She is honored to be a part of a dedicated organization that promotes tree equity, urban forestry, community, and conservation.
 As Development Manager, Mackenzie uses her experience in writing and fundraising to work with partners, funders, and Denver residents to support The Park People’s mission and the needs of the greater Denver community.
-Contact Mackenzie
+Contact Mackenzie.

-Morgan Wolfe, Program Coordinator (she/her/hers)
+Morgan Wolfe, Program Manager (she/her/hers)

 Photo of Morgan Wolfe, Program AssociateMorgan grew up in the foothills of the Adirondack Mountains where she began to cultivate a lifelong love for exploring nature, tending gardens, and promoting conservation.
 She holds a BAS in Sociology & Anthropology from Shippensburg University and after graduation taught early-childhood special education.
 She moved to Denver in 2011 and began volunteering with The Park People in 2016.
 Participating in Community Forester and Denver Digs Trees inspired her to make a career change and earn an AAS in Horticulture & Landscape Technologies from FRCC.
 During an internship with the Denver Dept. of Parks and Recreation, Morgan participated in sustainability panels, helped implement a ‘Parklet’ for the 2019 Greater, Greener Parks Conference, and assisted in park planting projects across the city.
 Morgan now leads Mile High Tree Champions, the corporate partnership arm of The Park People while supporting all other programs seasonally.
 She enjoys collaborating with The Park People staff, volunteers, community participants and partners, and is thrilled to be doing the important work of supporting strong, resilient communities and diversifying our urban forest.
 Contact Morgan.